Skip to content Skip to footer navigation

 (b) any action needs to be taken in order to address any established misconduct or other improper state of affairs or circumstances.

-Where the protected matters may involve an officer or senior manager of CHOICE, the Whistleblower Protection Officer may seek guidance or refer any issues requiring a decision to another appropriate officer of senior manager (for example, a matter involving the CEO may be referred to the Chair and a matter involving the Chair may be referred to the Deputy Chair).
+Where the protected matters may involve an officer or Executive manager of CHOICE, the Whistleblower Protection Officer may seek guidance or refer any issues requiring a decision to another appropriate officer or Executive Team (for example, a matter involving the CEO may be referred to the Chair and a matter involving the Chair may be referred to the Deputy Chair or Co-Chair).

 12. Supporting whistleblowers, providing fair treatment and protection from harm